Pierre Biétry

 Picture of him taken in 1902.

 From Le Petit Parisien December 29, 1908.

 Full picture of Pierre Biétry, taken in 1909.

-Pierre Biétry (9 May 1872 – 3 December 1918) was a French syndicalist and politician who initially followed orthodox socialism before pioneering the "Yellow socialist" movement of the early 20th century.
+Pierre Biétry (/fr/; 9 May 1872 – 3 December 1918) was a French syndicalist and politician who initially followed orthodox socialism before pioneering the "yellow socialist" movement of the early 20th century.

 He was also the maternal grandfather of journalist and White House Press Secretary Pierre Salinger.

 Early life and socialist activity

 Born in Fêche-l'Église, he moved to Algeria as a 13-year-old and stayed four years in the colony before returning home.
 He then became a member of the French Workers' Party (POF) and was praised in its paper, Le Socialiste, for his activity in Franche-Comté.
 He was also for a time associated with the followers of Jules Guesde.

 He was active in a series of strikes between 1898 and 1901 and even led a march of workers in Paris in 1899.